Tutorial: llmPrompt

 API and protocol handshake

-For this tutorial, Chatter has only one API:
+For this tutorial, Chatter has two APIs:

 Using this syntax: